By Heinz P. Bloch, PE, Process Machinery Consulting and Tom Grove, CEO, AESSEAL

 During normal production runs, even when the weather is below freezing, the mechanical seal produces heat at faces.
 As the density of the barrier fluid changes in the seal, it rises back to the tank and circulates back to the seal from the bottom of the tank.
 This produces enough heat to prevent freezing.

 If the plant is idle and the pumps are shut-down, the water is subject to freezing.
 To prevent this, the Freeze Fuse™ is fitted with a temperature sensor and bypass valve on the return line from the seal.
 This device will open at approximately 1.5ºC (34ºF), dumping water to drain from the tank and then closing again to allow circulation at 3.8ºC (39ºF).

 Look for mechanical seals and suitable auxiliaries from experienced vendors.
 Strive to assign extra credit to providers that can point to successful partnerships with leading slurry pump manufacturers.
 And as you perhaps consider different slurry pump suppliers, be certain to coordinate and/or compare procurement standards, regardless of who supplies your pumps.

-Heinz P. Bloch’s professional career commenced in 1962 and included long-term assignments as Exxcon Chemical’s Regional Machinery Specialist for the US.
-He has authored or co-written close to 700 publications, among them 20 comprehensive books on practical machinery management, failure analysis, failure avoidance, compressors, steam turbines, pumps, oil mist lubrication and practical lubrication for industry.
-He is an ASME Life Fellow and was awarded lifetime registration as a Professional Engineer in New Jersey.
+Heinz P. Bloch (1933-2022) resided in Montgomery, Texas.
+His professional career commenced in 1962 and included long-term assignments as Exxon Chemical’s Regional Machinery Specialist for the United States.
+His over 800 publications include 24 comprehensive books on practical machinery management, failure analysis, failure avoidance, compressors, steam turbines and pumps.
+He held B.S. and M.S. degrees (cum laude) in Mechanical Engineering and is an ASME Life Fellow with lifetime registration as a Professional Engineer in New Jersey.